gofrs/help-requests/README.md

 issue above.
 The issue itself will have some questions that you can answer to help us discover more about the project.
 From there we can begin to evaluate the project, and our ability to properly support it.

+We've also started writing a script that tries to find projects which are highly used, but also lacking recent updates.